Curiosity and Comprehension

 3-Critical comprehension

-produce explanations, draw inferences, and produce arguments
+evaluate, and produce explanations, draw inferences,

 Comprehension Strategies